Skip to main

 • Card sorting

-Qualitative — providing answers to “why” and “how” questions
+Qualitative methods give us answers to “why” and “how” questions.
+Those methods include:

 • Usability tests